Václav Klaus: Leader of the opposition (1997–2002)

 At a party congress in late 1997, Klaus was re-elected as chairman of ODS by 227 votes to 72 votes.
 The defeated faction subsequently left ODS, and in early 1998 established a new party, the Freedom Union (Unie svobody), with President Havel's support.

 ODS finished second in early elections in 1998, behind the Czech Social Democratic Party (ČSSD).
 Either party could have formed a majority with the support of other parties, but Freedom Union chairman Jan Ruml, despite his animosity to Klaus, refused to support ČSSD.
 Instead, Klaus negotiated the "Opposition Agreement" (opoziční smlouva) with ČSSD chairman Miloš Zeman, his long-time political adversary.
-During the following legislative period, ODS allowed Zeman's ČSSD to rule with a minority government, in exchange for a number of parliamentary posts, including the post of the Speaker of the Chamber of Deputies, occupied by Klaus himself.
+During the following legislative period, ODS allowed Zeman's ČSSD to rule with a minority government, in exchange for a number of parliamentary posts, including the post of the President of the Chamber of Deputies, occupied by Klaus himself.
 The Opposition Agreement led to public demonstrations, particularly against an attempt to regulate Czech Television.
-This led Zeman to announce that he would not stand again for the post of Prime Minister.
+This led Zeman to announce that he would not stand again for the post of prime minister.

 In the elections of June 2002, ODS was again defeated by ČSSD under their new leader Vladimír Špidla, who had previously opposed the Opposition Agreement, and instead formed a coalition with centrist parties.
 After a long period of deliberation, and even though ODS won Senate elections in October 2002, Klaus did not run for re-election as party chairman at the December ODS congress.
 However, he was made honorary chairman of the party.
 Against his declared preference, Klaus was succeeded as party leader by Mirek Topolánek.